snakemake-workflows/chipseq/config/README.md

 # Sample sheet

 Add samples to `config/samples.tsv`.
 For each sample, the columns `sample`, `group`, `control`, and `antibody` have to be defined.
-* Samples / IP (immunoprecipitations) within the same `group` represents replicates and must have the same antibody and the same control.
+* Samples / IP (immunoprecipitations) within the same `group` represent replicates and must have the same antibody and the same control.
 * Controls / Input are listed like samples, but they do not have entries in the columns for `control` and `antibody`.
 * The identifiers of each control has to be noted in the column `sample`.
 * For all samples, the identifiers of the corresponding controls have to be given in the `control` column (see example below).